hazelcast/hazelcast/hazelcast-documentation/src/DataPartitioning.md

 ![](images/4NodeCluster.jpg)

 As you see, the partitions themselves are distributed equally among the members of the cluster.
-Hazelcast creates the backups of partitions and distributes them among nodes for redundancy, too.
+Hazelcast creates the backups of partitions and distributes them among nodes for redundancy.

+### How the Data is Partitioned

 Hazelcast distributes data entries into the partitions using a hashing algorithm.
 Given an object key (e.g. for map) or an object name (e.g. for topic or list):